Boysle/boysle.github.io/_portfolio/2budgiefeedertracker.md

 author_profile: false
 collection: projects
 ---
-This project was conducted under the supervision of [Assoc.
+Conducted under the supervision of [Assoc.
 Prof. Özlem Durmaz İncel](https://www.cmpe.boun.edu.tr/people/ozlem.durmaz).

 The mechanism includes a sensitive weight sensor to track whenever the bird lands on the feeder.